Circumpolar Rock Garden

 tundra.
 Although it's home is in land considerably

-It sits atop a small man-made hill--a little berm that I
+It sits atop a small man-made hill--a little berm that I put in to

-put in to create a slope for drainage.
-I have
+create a slope for drainage.
+I have watered it, but not to

+excess.
+It looks to be very happy.
 The bog birch catkins are a food source for chickadees

 and other birds.
 Internet searches revealed that